micogemino/tranza-privacy/index.md

 Backup files you create are saved to your device's storage (e.g., the Downloads folder).
 These files persist independently of the App and will remain even after uninstalling.
 You are responsible for managing or deleting these backup files.

-Uninstalling Tranza removes the App's locally stored data from the device, subject to Android's backup and restore behavior.
-If you have enabled Android's automatic backup feature in your device settings, some app data may be backed up to your Google account as part of Android's standard system behavior.
+Tranza explicitly disables Android's cloud Auto-Backup (`android:allowBackup="false"`).
+Your bookkeeping records and transaction history are never automatically uploaded to cloud servers in the background.
+Uninstalling Tranza removes the App's local sandboxed data from the device.

 ---